 Materials include a variety of activities and resources for students to develop, practice, and reinforce (through cumulative review) their understanding of applying letter-sound correspondence to decode one syllable and multisyllable words in isolation and decodable connected text.
-(PR 2.A & 2.A.3)
+(PR 2.A & 2.A.3) (S)

-- (S) - Materials in grade 1 provide various opportunities for students to develop, practice, and reinforce skills taught in isolation and decodable text.
-For example, the daily lesson cycle in grade 1 incorporates kinesthetic routines to develop and remember letter sounds, model, and practice decoding and encoding through repetition and whiteboard routines during dictation.
-Application of skills taught through the "Whole-Class Transfer" slide includes sounds in isolation and decodable texts and phrases that students hear, read chorally, and practice with a partner.
+• Materials in grade 2 provide various opportunities for students to develop, practice, and reinforce skills taught in isolation and decodable text.
+For example, the daily lesson cycle in grade 2 incorporates kinesthetic routines to develop and remember letter sounds, modeling and practice of decoding and encoding through repetition routines and whiteboard routines during dictation, and application of skills taught throughout the "Whole-Class Transfer" slide that includes sounds in isolation and decodable texts and phrases that students hear, read chorally and practice with a partner.
 In addition, the daily lesson cycle includes embedded skills from prior lessons into each of these routines so that students can reinforce learning daily.